MrScripty/Studio-Whip/README.md

+2026 Update!
+This project will be undergoing an overhaul after a release is made for the Linux-CoumfyUI-Launcher repo.
+There have been significant tech developments in the last year since Studio Whip began that will be bringing major improvements to the entirety of the project.

 # Studio-Whip
 AI-enhanced collaborative content production suite for movies, comics, and interactive visual novels.
 Create compelling stories with seamlessly integrated tools designed to enhance your creative talents.